-Following restoration, the number of ammonia detections decreased in the Project Area during Year 1 of Full Restoration, dropping 43% from 22.8% of the samples Pre-Restoration to 13.0% of the samples after restoration (Figure 9).
-The number of total ammonia detections decreased even more dramatically in Year 2 of Full Restoration, dropping 48% from Year 1 with 6.8% of the samples exceeding detection limits (Contingency, n=724, df=11, Chi-Square=48.5, P<0.0001; Figure 9).
-Interestingly, the number of detections was even lower during Passive Restoration, falling to 4.6%.
-Estimated mean total ammonia concentrations within the Project Area did appear to drop 73% from 1.26 \pm 0.58 (SE) mg/L Pre-Restoration to 0.34 \pm 0.10 (SE) mg/L during Year 1 of Full Restoration and 88% to 0.15 \pm 0.06 (SE) mg/L during Year 2 of Full Restoration.
-Estimated East Pasture mean ammonia concentrations appeared to drop even more dramatically from 2.61 \pm 1.51 (SE) mg/L to 0.44 \pm 1.51 (SE) mg/L in Year 1 and 0.24 \pm 0.15 (SE) mg/L, a decrease of 83% and 91%, respectively, from Pre-Restoration levels.
+Following restoration, the number of ammonia detections decreased in the Project Area (Contingency, df=4, Chi-Square=14.1, P=0.01).
+In Year 1, detections dropped 43% from 22.8% of the samples Pre-Restoration to 14.0% of the samples (Figure 9).
+The number of total ammonia detections decreased even more dramatically in Year 2 of Full Restoration, dropping 48% to 6.8% of the samples exceeding detection limits (Figure 9).
+In Year 3, detections climbed again slightly to 11.1% of the samples, but were still seemingly lower than Pre-Restoration and even potentially Year 1.
+Interestingly, the number of detections was lowest during Passive Restoration (4.6%).

+Estimated mean total ammonia concentrations within the Project Area did appear to drop 73%-88% after restoration from 1.26 ± 0.58 (SE) mg/L Pre-Restoration to 0.34 ± 0.10 (SE) mg/L during Year 1, 0.15 ± 0.06 (SE) mg/L during Year 2, and 0.52 ± 0.24 (SE) mg/L during Year 3.
+High variability may have reduced power of analysis, as seeming differences between restoration phases were not statistically significant (Wilcoxon, df=4, Chi-Square=7.04, P=0.13).
+Dissolved ammonia samples were only collected during the Passive and Full Restoration phases, but they have much lower detection limits than total ammonia samples.
+There are some similarities with estimated total ammonia, although concentrations, overall, were much lower.
+As a point of comparison, median dissolved ammonia levels in the Project Area during Passive Restoration were 0.05 mg/L: they rose to 0.09 mg/L during Year 1 and then fell to 0.06 mg/L in Year 2 and 0.05 mg/L in Year 3.
+However, these differences were not statistically significant (Mood Median, df=3, Chi-Square=3.9, P=0.28).

+Estimated East Pasture mean total ammonia concentrations appeared to drop even more dramatically from 2.61 \pm 1.51 (SE) mg/L to 0.44 \pm 1.51 (SE) mg/L in Year 1 and 0.24 \pm 0.15 (SE) mg/L in Year 2, a decrease of 83% and 91%, respectively, from Pre-Restoration levels (Wilcoxon, df=4, Chi-Square=14.7, P=0.005).
+In Year 3, however, estimated concentrations in the East Pasture jumped back up, averaging 1.17 \pm 0.66 (SE) mg/L. Concentrations in Year 3 in the Project Area and in the East Pasture appeared to have been largely skewed by two very high values in one of the newly created Tomasini Slough side channels - 8.70 mg/L in October 2010 and 6.60 mg/L in April 2011.
+This is reflected in the fact that estimated median total ammonia concentrations in the East Pasture in Year 3 were much lower than average ones (0.18 mg/L).

-The increase in ammonia detections between Passive and Full Restoration periods could be entirely attributable to restoration-related changes: increase in ammonia following mineralization of decomposing organic matter and flushing of ammonia from soils into overlying waters with reintroduction of tidal and creek flows after the deliberate drawdown during construction.
+The increase in ammonia detections between Passive and Full Restoration periods - and betweens Years 1-2 and Year 3 -- could be entirely attributable to restoration-related changes: increase in ammonia following mineralization of decomposing organic matter and flushing of ammonia from soils into overlying waters with reintroduction of tidal and creek flows after the deliberate drawdown during construction.
 Oxygen and pH conditions within Project Area waters would appear sufficient to promote rapid conversion of ammonia into nitrates, so these detections suggest local, continued production of ammonia at sampling sites from plants and, to some degree, wildlife.